realJoshByrnes/the-numbering-system/README.md

 # The Numbering System (Australia)

+If you ask most people, Australian numbers are quite simple.
+It turns out they're not.

+Numbers can range from 3 digits (emergency) all the way up to 15 digits long, although most Australian's will never see those.

 | Service Types               | Length | Regex                                                           |
 | --------------------------- | ------ | --------------------------------------------------------------- |
 International service         |  4 | `/^001[04-689]$/`